 - Artisan soaps -- I personally can't get enough of handmade soaps.
 They smell and feel delightful and look beautiful in the bathroom.

 - Canned Goods -- Preserves, jellies, and jams are always best sellers.
-Homemade foods and goodies can't be beat.
+Homemade foods and goodies can't be beaten.
 Come up with a signature product (and packaging) for yourself; an original twist.

 Holiday Season Businesses